statmike/vertex-ai-mlops/00 - Setup/readme.md

 # 00 - Setup

-This initial notebooks is used to do essential `pip install ...`, create a GCS storage bucket, and save a datasource to GCS.
-The setup up the main resources for the notebooks used in tutorials with this repository.
+This initial notebook is used to do essential `pip install ...`, create a GCS storage bucket, and save a datasource to GCS.
+This sets up the main resources for the notebooks used in tutorials with this repository.

 ## Setting Up the Environment
 - 00 - Environment Setup.ipynb